Qizilqum FC

-Qizilqum Zarafshon (Qizilqum futbol klubi), is an Uzbek professional football club based in Zarafshon.
+Qizilqum Zarafshon (Qizilqum futbol klubi), is an Uzbek professional football club based in Navoiy.
 They play in the Uzbekistan Super League.
-Club is named after the biggest desert in the Central Asia, Qizilqum.
-Qizilqum in Uzbek literally means Red Sands.
+The club is named after the Qizilqum desert, the biggest in Central Asia.
+Qizilqum in Uzbek means "red sands".

 History

 Qizilqum was founded in 1967 under the name Progress.
 The club changed its name several times and was known as Qizilqum before becoming known as Progress.
 Since 1997 it has played as Qizilqum.
 The club made its debut in the Uzbek League in 2000.
 In its first season the club finished in 11th position.
 One year later, in the 2001 season, the club finished in 6th place in final League table.
 At the end of the 2002 season the club finished in 3rd position behind runners-up Neftchi Farg'ona which is their highest finishing position in the Uzbek League to date.
-Since 2000 the club has consequently play in the top league of Uzbek football.
+Since 2000 the club has consequently played in the top league of Uzbek football.